 A great way to make your own treat bags is to create an iron on template with the Cricut Maker.
 And today I am going to a share a quick tutorial of how to design a template and layer the vinyl for a multi coloured effect.

-Halloween Craft Activities, For This Treat Bag You Will Need;
+Halloween Craft Activities, For This Trick Or Treat Bag You Will Need;

 - Cricut Maker